ibm-cloud-docs/hpc-ibm-spectrumlsf/overview.md

 * File storage for VPC or
 * {{site.data.keyword.scale_short}}

 The {{site.data.keyword.scale_short}} feature is designed to work with {{site.data.keyword.spectrum_short}} cluster nodes.
-To leverage this functionality, customers must first deploy an IBM {{site.data.keyword.scale_short}} cluster with CES enabled as a prerequisite.
+To leverage this functionality, users must first deploy an IBM {{site.data.keyword.scale_short}} cluster with CES enabled as a prerequisite.
 Once set up, CES-based NFS mount points can be exported to the LSF cluster as shared mount points.
 This integration allows the LSF cluster to access the same mount points and share data with the Storage Scale cluster, enabling the deployment of a high-performance file system within your HPC cluster.

 The offering supports the bring-your-own-license (BYOL) model for [{{site.data.keyword.spectrum_full_notm}}](https://www.ibm.com/products/hpc-workload-management){: external} to deploy an HPC cluster on {{site.data.keyword.cloud_notm}}.
 Make sure that you have sufficient software licenses to deploy the required capacity on the {{site.data.keyword.cloud_notm}} cluster.
 For evaluation purposes, {{site.data.keyword.cloud_notm}} does enable limited access.
 Contact your {{site.data.keyword.cloud_notm}} sales or support team for evaluation licenses.